paulgolter/blender-pipeline-integration/README.md

 #### **Virtual Environment & PYTHONPATH**

-One approach can be to create a virtual environment with the blender python binary and install the library with pip:
+One approach can be to create a virtual environment with the blender Python binary and install the library with pip:

 ```bash
 ./python -m venv /path/to/venv